 The University of Toronto Cup is a two-day undergraduate mooting competition dedicated to the pursuit of progress and excellence in the law.

-In partnership with the University of Toronto Faculty of Law, the UofT Pre-Law Society’s Mooting Board is hosting the second annual U of T Cup on Saturday, February 10th and Sunday, February 11th, 2018.
-Building off of the success of the inaugural tournament last year, this year’s Mooting Board is dedicated to expansion and improvement.
+In partnership with the University of Toronto Faculty of Law, the UofT Pre-Law Society’s Mooting Board is hosting the third annual U of T Cup in February of 2019.
+Building off of two years of successful undergraduate mooting tournaments, our next year will be focused on improvement.

 While many undergraduate students express an interest in the law, there are often few opportunities to engage with it in the way mooting does.
 The U of T Cup allows students to begin developing and honing skills that they will take with them to law school and beyond.
 In this way, students have the opportunity to engage with critical legal issues early on in the educational journeys.

 The cases we choose address broad topics within the law that introduce students to some of the fundamental balances and tensions of the legal realm.
 Our inaugural cup featured R v Singh, a case that explored the extent to which we must uphold individual rights.
 Competitors had to navigate the careful balance between coercion and legitimate persuasion through an examination of the right to remain silent and the societal interest of allowing police officers to obtain critical information by means of persuasion.
 Our second case was Ktunaxa Nation v British Columbia, a landmark Indigenous rights case that explored the extent of the right to religious freedom in Canada.